jinzhongjia/zig-lamp/Readme.md

     },
     -- Here is default config, in general you no need to set these options init = function()
+        -- if set this Non-negative value, zig-lamp will automatically install zls when open zig file. vim.g.zls_auto_install = nil
-        -- this is setting for zls with lspconfig, the opts you need to see document of zls and lspconfig vim.g.zls_lsp_opt = {}
+        -- this is setting for zls with lspconfig, the opts you need to see document of zls and lspconfig. vim.g.zls_lsp_opt = {}
         vim.g.zig_lamp_pkg_help_fg = "#CF5C00"
         vim.g.zig_fetch_timeout = 5000